 Why Condensation Appears Even Without High Humidity

-Morning condensation can appear even when indoor humidity does not feel high.
+Morning condensation can appear even when indoor humidity doesn’t feel high.
 Relative humidity, or the amount of moisture in the air compared to what it can hold at a given temperature, plays a key role in whether condensation appears.
 This happens because condensation depends on surface temperature, not just humidity levels.

+Air that feels comfortable can still release moisture when it meets a cold surface.
 This distinction explains why condensation can appear in otherwise dry-feeling rooms.
 If condensation appears frequently, it may indicate a humidity problem that needs to be addressed.

 Bedrooms Are Most Affected